 An electricity meter allows you to manage and understand your electricity consumption, so it's vital to know how to take accurate measurements.

-To read a standard meter, you will need to take a note of the five black numbers from left to right - ignoring any red numbers (if present).
+To read a standard meter: 1.
+Take a note of the five black numbers from left to right; and 2.
+Ignore any red numbers (if present).